cecat/UtilityWatchMQTT/DEV/README.md

 ### HVAC Fan

 On the side of my furnace is an outlet that's only powered when the fan is on (I think this is quite common, for instance to plug in a humidifier).
-I grabbed an old 9v wall wart and stepped it down to 4v with a couple of resistors
+The easiest thing to do here is buy a 3.3v DC wall wart, cut the wire, and solder it onto a Grove connector with the negative wire to GND (pin4/black) and the positive wire to the primary signal wire (pin1/yellow).
+I had an old 9v wall wart and stepped it down to 4v with a couple of resistors
 [(like this)](http://www.learningaboutelectronics.com/Articles/How-to-reduce-voltage-with-resistors.php).
-If you have a spare voltage regulator (e.g., one of [these](https://www.amazon.com/6-Pcs-STMicroelectronics-LD1117V33-Voltage-Regulator/dp/B01MQF7D9D/ref=sr_1_4?dchild=1&keywords=voltage+regulator+3.3v&qid=1602614666&sr=8-4)) you can of course use that.

 ## Connecting to the Photon